Official CPAN Exam Facts

 Treat the official facts as guardrails for every study decision:

-1. Study Phase I PACU judgment before broad postoperative trivia.
+1. Study Phase I PACU (post-anesthesia care unit) judgment before broad postoperative trivia.

-2. Build timed sets that include all 185 items, not only the 140 scored count.
+2. Build timed sets of all 185 items, not just the 140 scored count, so endurance matches the real exam.

-4. Practice scaled-score humility: the raw number needed to pass can vary by form difficulty.
+4. Practice scaled-score humility: 450 is fixed, but the raw number of correct items needed can shift slightly with form difficulty.

-5. Avoid any resource that claims to reproduce live ABPANC questions.
+5. Avoid any product that claims to reproduce live ABPANC items; study from the blueprint and defensible perianesthesia references instead.

-The safest candidate behavior is to study from the blueprint and recent, defensible perianesthesia sources, then practice original case questions that test the same clinical reasoning without copying protected exam content.
+The safest candidate behavior is to study from the blueprint and recent perianesthesia sources, then practice original case questions that drill the same reasoning without copying protected exam content.
+A nurse who internalizes the format, the fee, the delivery rules, and the scoring model walks in on exam day able to spend nearly all cognitive energy on patients rather than on procedure.

 Test Your Knowledge